Byzero512/winpwn/README.md

 ![windbg](./img/winpwn2.png)

 ### x64dbg
-> because lacks some commandline options, so just can use x64dbg attach to process and can not convert init script yet
+> because lacks some commandline options, so just can use x64dbg attach to process and can not deliver init script yet